CarlosSMA/CarlosSMA/README.md

 :japan: Japanese

-- _Still learning hiragana syllabes XD_
+- _Still learning hiragana syllabes_

 ---
 ### How I cooperate in a team :handshake: